So, you started a blog and published a couple of blog posts.

 Change the name of the image

-So, I always rename my image file name before uploading to WordPress.
+So, I always rename my image file name before uploading it to WordPress.

 You can rename the image file by what the image wants to describe.